bdelbosc/chated/README.md

 There is one [Vertx instance](http://vertx.io/manual.html#vertx-instances) with 3 [verticles](http://vertx.io/manual.html#verticle):

-  1. NxIn: Listening for http request on port 8280 comming from Nuxeo request are JSon encoded and contains Nuxeo event.
+  1. NxIn: Listening for http request on port 8280 comming from Nuxeo.
+     Request are JSon encoded and contains Nuxeo event.
 This verticle send the Nuxeo event into the vertx event bus.

   2. NxOut: Propagate specific message from the vertx event bus to Nuxeo